The following are commonly asked questions by students who will be attending Whitman College for the first time.

 Yes, they count toward the overall credits needed for your degree.
 Keep in mind that to graduate, you must complete no fewer than 124 credits.
 Roughly 1/3 of those are distribution credits, and another 1/3 are major requirement credits.
 That still leaves 1/3 (roughly 30 credits, depending on major requirements) that still need to be earned by taking other courses.

-English 110, Language and Writing, is designed specifically to improve students’ writing skills, and many new students find it very helpful.
-Although English 110 is typically open only to first-year students, it tends to fill quickly.
-Other 100-level English courses (177, 178, 179, 181, and 182) and General Studies 145, 146 also include significant writing components.
-Many students enroll in English 210 to continue working on improving writing skills.
-If you think you might declare an English major, or if you are interested in learning to write English essays at a more advanced level, you might consider English 290 which is open to freshmen in their second semester.
-Linguistics 107, Syntax and Grammar, is not a writing course, but it does teach grammar and may be helpful to students working to develop their language abilities.
+General Studies 170 Language and Writing is designed specifically to improve students' writing skills, and many new students find it very helpful.
+Although General Studies 170 is typically open only to first-year students, it tends to fill quickly.
+Several 100-level English courses (177, 178, 179, 181, and 182) and General Studies 145, 146 also include significant writing components.
+Many students enroll in General Studies 210 to continue working on improving writing skills.
+If you think you might declare an English major, or if you are interested in learning to write literary analysis essays at a more advanced level, you might consider English 290 which is open to freshmen in their second semester.
+Linguistics 107 Syntax and Grammar is not a writing course, but it does teach grammar and may be helpful to students working to develop their language abilities.
 Students for whom English is a second language may especially profit from this course.

 Generally, it is not necessary to take a biology class your first semester.
 If you plan to declare a biology major, talk to your adviser about enrolling in Chemistry 125 or 140 or Mathematics 125 in your first semester.
 Although Biology 111 and 112 are available for registration, the Biology Department recommends that Biology 111 be taken before Biology 112 (see the Biology section of the catalog.)
 Biology 111 has a prerequisite of a semester of chemistry, so you should plan to begin with chemistry and then perhaps add biology during your second semester or in the Fall semester of your sophomore year.
 For more information on the health profession guidelines, see the "Careers and Professions" section of the catalog or visit the Web site at: www.whitman.edu/academics/careers-professions-and-the-liberal-arts/health-professions